 The former United States Postal Service (USPS) office in north downtown has been converted into a dazzling mixed media complex.
-This past November, Post Houston finally opened to the public with endless eateries, a live music venue, Skylawn rooftop and more!
+POST is now open to the public with endless eateries, a live music venue, Skylawn rooftop and more!

 Behold, the former USPS warehouse as a new a cutting-edge, multi-purpose, multi-layered facility with a complete technical re-design.
 Featuring multiple double-helix staircases, a trio of skylit atriums, and a FIVE-ACRE ROOFTOP PARK AND FARM, the complex will go down in history as one of Houston’s most innovative projects to date.